As a foundation for the major, all students must take

 Students in the Social and Cultural Perspectives track must successfully complete forty-two to forty-eight credits in approved courses that count toward the ES major.

 1. Foundation courses:

 2. Three courses from the Social and Cultural Core classes:

 3b.
 An additional 3 credits in ES Cluster A; at least 6 credits of Cluster A must be at the 300 level.
-Up to three credits in total of ES 271, ES 371, ES 299, and ES 399 may count toward the major.
+Up to 3 credits in total of ES 271, ES 371, ES 299, and ES 399 may count toward the major.